 Resolving Physician Burnout

 We’ve assessed a few of the common causes of physician burnout; now let’s take some time to look at viable solutions.

 If demanding schedules are a downer, it’s time to make a change.
 Physicians need a proper work-life balance to ensure that they stay healthy and happy.
 If you manage physician scheduling, consider adding extra staff members to provide some relief when resources are stretched too thin.
 Also, ask your staff about the hours they’d like to work.
 While you may not be able to cater to every need, you’ll likely be able to provide some reprieve for your staff members.
 In addition, try to stay consistent.
 When doctors are constantly on call, it can be difficult to relax and truly enjoy time off.

-Mitigate stress by providing support for your doctors.
+Mitigate stress by providing support physician self care.
 Offset demanding day-to-day tasks with breaks and activities aimed at destressing your physician staff.
 You can provide plenty of time off and give guilt-free breaks.
 Or bring in a massage therapist to give staff members some relaxation.
-You can encourage staff to exercise (It’s a great stress reducer.), and promote coworker culture (Socializing can be a great stress outlet as well.).
+You can encourage staff to exercise (it’s a great stress reducer), and promote coworker culture (socializing can be a great stress outlet as well).

 Doctors often feel down about illness and death.
 That’s why it’s so important to remember that practitioners are philanthropic in their work.
 Doctors heal people.
 They provide care for those of us that need it most.
 It can be difficult, but it’s best to focus on the positivity that physicians bring to the world.
 Try promoting positivity and mindfulness to deter physician burnout.